Providing Psychological Safety in a BANI World

 3 – The Daily Agile

-You probably know that this is one of my principles and for a long time one of my priorities because I am also a fan of the Agile Manifesto.
+You probably know that this is one of my principles and, for a long time, one of my priorities because I am also a fan of the Agile Manifesto.
 So, I usually prioritize my clients over anyone else, but I also prioritize people over processes and tasks.
 This principle helps to focus on what is important at the moment.
-If you are unsure whether you should draft a contract, update your HR System, or listen to an anxious colleague or team member and you apply the agile manifesto you never doubt yourself.
+If you are unsure whether to draft a contract, update your HR system, or listen to an anxious colleague or team member and apply the Agile Manifesto, you never doubt yourself.
 Follow your inner guidance here.

 4 – The ZEN Workspace